darold/pgtt/README.md

 pgtt is a PostgreSQL extension to create, manage and use Oracle-style Global Temporary Tables and the others RDBMS.

-The objective of this extension it to propose an extension to provide the Global Temporary Table feature waiting for an in core implementation.
+The objective of this extension it to provide the Global Temporary Table feature to PostgreSQL waiting for an in core implementation.
 The main interest of this extension is to mimic the Oracle behavior with GTT when you can not or don't want to rewrite the application code when migrating to PostgreSQL.
 In all other case best is to rewrite the code to use standard PostgreSQL temporary tables.

 This version of the GTT extension use a regular unlogged table as "template" table and an internal rerouting to a temporary table.
 See